bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 40°
-- overcast clouds
+- mist
 - 82% humidity
-- 4 mph wind
+- 5 mph wind
 - 100% cloud cover
-- 48 AQI 🟩
+- 55 AQI 🟨
-- 0.54 inches of precipitation in the past 24 hours
+- 0.55 inches of precipitation in the past 24 hours

 The current weather is posted regularly on Mastodon <a rel="me" href="https://mastodon.social/@ChampaignWeather">@ChampaignWeather@mastodon.social</a>